developmentseed/slickformer/awsvm/README.md

 Navigate to the folder containing `main.tf`.
 Adapt the `variables.tf` file as needed, specifically the `instance-type` and the `location`.

-## (Optional) Adapt `minimal-start-up-script.sh` file or additional `remote-exec` block
+## (Optional) Adapt `post-vm-setup-and-manual-steps.sh`

-If you want to run arbitrary setup script edit the `minimal-start-up-script.sh`.
+If you want to run your own setup script after the instance is done being created, edit the `post-vm-setup-and-manual-steps.sh` and run it from the git cloned repo.

 ## Deploy